Yanhuanjin/JDFTx_scripts/README.md

 A scirpt to do a series of fix potential calculations.

-For example, we define those lines in it to do a series of calculations in a potential range of [-1, 1] eV.
+For example, we wrote those lines in it to do a series of calculations in a potential range of [-1, 1] eV.
 (It is also metioned in the official website).

 	for iMu in {-10..10..2}; do
     	export mu="$(echo $iMu | awk '{printf("%.4f", -4.4/27.2114+0.1*$1/27.2114)}')"